capital-G/DynGen/README.md

-# SC_JSFX
+# DynGen

-Evaluates [JSFX](https://www.reaper.fm/sdk/js/js.php) code within SuperCollider by exposing a scriptable [EEL2 VM](https://www.cockos.com/EEL2/) within a UGen.
+Evaluates [EEL2](https://www.cockos.com/EEL2/) code on the server, which allows to dynamically write the DSP code of UGens.
 This is still a WIP.

 ## Build